kryops/ng2-events/README.md

 *   pointerdown/pointerup
 *   touchstart/touchend

-The move event are fired when one of the following events is fired on the element:
+The move event is fired when one of the following events is fired on the element:

 *   mousemove
 *   pointermove
 *   touchmove

 Note that `preventDefault()` is called on the first event to occur to make sure that the event handler is only fired once.
 This prevents touch-enabled devices from firing the handler for both the `touchstart` and the `mousedown` event.
+Be aware that especially with the `move` event this might interfere with scrolling on touch-based devices!

-For more complex touch gestures use the HammerJS integration.
+For more complex touch gestures use the [HammerJS](https://github.com/hammerjs/hammer.js) integration.

 ### *scroll-in / scroll-out*: Detect when an element is entering or leaving the viewport